jinghuazhao/Mixed-Models/README.md

 3. **[GxE](GxE)** is from a study of GxE interaction with both frequentist and Bayesian approaches.

-These aspects are generic and have implications in assessing SNP-trait association as well as prediction, given increasing number of variants are identified and between-popuation variation is observed.
+These aspects are generic and have implications in assessing SNP-trait association as well as prediction, given that increasing number of variants are identified but between-popuation variation is observed.
 These variants traditionally relate to polygenic risk score and Mendelian randomisation analysis.